-We're searching UK universities to find the future CFO of the year.
-You must be ambitious, commercially minded and with a strong interest in the value finance can bring to a business.
+We're searching UK universities to find the future chief financial officer (CFO) of the year.
+You must be ambitious, commercially minded and have a strong interest in the value finance can bring to a business.

 To enter you must:

-- be an undergraduate student at a UK University.
+- be an undergraduate student at a university in the UK

 How do I win?

 ACCA and the Future CFO of the Year